Multimodal Fusion Network for Micro-displacement Measurement via Michelson Interferometer: Experiments

 Because our task is a supervised learning problem, it is necessary to obtain paired data consisting of samples and corresponding ground-truth labels.
 The purpose of this experiment is to generate large-scale interferometric fringe images and their associated displacement data for model training and validation.

-As illustrated in Fig.~\ref{fig:michelson_combined}, we developed a fully automated data acquisition system based on a modified Michelson interferometer\cite{merzouk_highly_2016}.
-The system mainly includes an interferometer(\textit{SGM-4 / Shanghai Sino-Guangming Co., Ltd.}), a camera(\textit{Daheng MER-130-30UM}), and a voltage-controlled piezoelectric actuator(\textit{PST150/2×3/10 / XinTian Tech.}).
+As illustrated in Fig.~\ref{fig:michelson_combined}, we developed a fully automated data acquisition system based on a modified Michelson interferometer \cite{merzouk_highly_2016}.
+The system mainly includes an interferometer (\textit{SGM-4 / Tianjin Gangdong}), a camera (\textit{Daheng MER-130-30UM}), and a voltage-controlled piezoelectric actuator (\textit{PST150/2×3/10 / XinTian Tech.}).
 By varying the driving voltage of the actuator, the relative displacement between the two interferometer arms changes, producing different interference patterns.
 During this process, both voltage and image data are recorded automatically and synchronously, forming a dataset that directly links interferograms to displacement values.

-To eliminate human-introduced errors during measurement, the acquisition is fully automated\cite{Babu2023Deep} through a custom control program, ensuring stable and repeatable measurements.
+To eliminate human-introduced errors during measurement \cite{Babu2023Deep}, the acquisition is fully automated through a custom control program, ensuring stable and repeatable measurements.
 To reduce environmental interference such as airflow and vibration, the optical path is enclosed with acrylic panels, effectively improving the stability and consistency of the captured interferograms.

-Detailed specifications of all optical and electronic components are provided in the Supplement Document.
+Detailed specifications of all optical and electronic components are provided in the Supplemental Document Section 8.